 Eleanor Roosevelt rose to prominence at the dawn of the radio age.
 Her journalism career brought her on to radio before FDR took office, and she remained on the air until just before her death.
-Though radio and television constituted a major part of ER's conversation with the public, these sources have been hard to access and are rarely used by historians or heard by the public.
+Though radio and television constituted a major part of Roosevelt's conversation with the public, these sources have been hard to access and are rarely used by historians or heard by the public.

 These early radio programs were fraught with controversy.
-While Lou Hoover had appeared on the radio more than once, ER's regular use of the media was an unprecedented as FDR's famous "fireside chats."
-After her series of thirteen guest appearances on the Pond's Program, ER made a rule of not talking on commercial programs.
+While Lou Hoover had appeared on the radio more than once, Roosevelt's regular use of the media was an unprecedented as FDR's famous "fireside chats."
+After her series of 13 guest appearances on the Pond's Program, Roosevelt made a rule of not talking on commercial programs.
 The Pond's Program had elicited an "avalanche of letters" criticizing the soon-to-be First Lady for appearing on a sponsored program.
-Upon her move into the White House, ER announced that she would not lend her name to any advertising, and that her writings would not cover politics or the White House.
+Upon her move into the White House, Roosevelt announced that she would not lend her name to any advertising, and that her writings would not cover politics or the White House.

-Unlike her career in print journalism, ER's radio career has been poorly documented.
+Unlike her career in print journalism, Roosevelt's radio career has been poorly documented.
 In the course of this project, the ERPP has uncovered many programs that had been lost to historians of the subject.
 We are greatly indebted to the librarians in the Recorded Sound Research Center of the Library of Congress, who helped us recreate episode lists and find transcripts for many of the early NBC programs.
 The archivists at the Franklin D. Roosevelt Library were also, as always, an enormous help in our search for the audio programs and print materials related to those shows.
 The National Endowment for the Humanities provided funding for this project through a Preservation and Access grant.